guardam/slap/README.md

 The `shlap-parse` subcommand, if the passed arguments conform to the YAML description, outputs code in the language specified, so you can evaluate it to have access to the variables containing the parsed arguments.
-shlap writes to `stdout` only if the YAML config is valid and the arguments passed conform to it, otherwise it doesn't, so you can relax.
+Relax, shlap writes to `stdout` ONLY if the YAML config is valid and the arguments passed conform to it, otherwise it doesn't.

 ## Supported platforms